YianXie/path-finder/README.md

 -   `POST /api/social/rate/` – create or update a rating/comment for an opportunity (auth)
 -   `GET /api/social/reviews/?external_id=<id>` – fetch reviews for an opportunity (public)
+-   `GET /api/social/user-review/` – get the current user's review for an opportunity (auth)

 ### Auth